dotnet/designs/accepted/global-json-updates.md

   * User opts out in projects where preview should not be used by adding `usePreview: false` to those projects, or
   * User adds `usePreview: false` in a `global.json` higher in their file system, and adds `usePreview: true` in a `global.json` in specific projects.
 * User wants to always use a specific SDK patch version, and receive an error if it is not on the machine.
-  * User adds `rollForward: disable` to a `global.json`
+  * User adds `version` and `rollForward: disable` to a `global.json`
+* User wants to set a floor or lowest version and use the best installed version above that (common for public repos).
+  * User adds `rollForward: latestMajor` and the lowest version (with patch) they want to a `global.json`
 * User wants to always run the latest patch of a particular SDK feature band.
   * User adds `rollForward: latestPatch` and the lowest version (with patch) they want to a `global.json`
-* User includes a feature that requires an SDK that corresponds to a SDK feature band or higher, and wants to run the best available tools.
-  * User adds `rollForward: latestMajor` and the lowest version (with patch) they want to a `global.json`
-* User wants to know what version of the SDK is being used.
-  * Not addressed in this proposal: `global.json` will still be a subtle, hidden and easily forgotten marker
-* User rarely wants the risk of running the unsupported scenario of multiple SDK versions in a solution build.
-  * Not addressed in this proposal: There is nothing that encourages users to place `global.json` in a logical location.
 * Hosted CI, including Azure DevOps and Kudu, need to provide a small number of SDKs.
   * It will now be possible for users to specify `global.json` files in a way that can work with Azure DevOps (roll-forward across at least feature bands)
   * We will work with Azure DevOps to determine the recommended `global.json` for this scenario.